alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ### Bugs

 We found only one bug due to the switch.
-The bug was due to external javascript library (used for the [Mondial Relay](http://www.mondialrelay.fr/) delivery service) that we still called using http.
+The bug was due to an external javascript library (used for the [Mondial Relay](http://www.mondialrelay.fr/) delivery service) that we still called using http.
-Web browsers did not load the external javascript and the customers who chose Mondial Relay as delivery mode couldn't choose the relay where they wanted to be delivered...
+Web browsers did not load the external javascript and the customers who chose Mondial Relay as delivery mode couldn't choose the relay point where they wanted to be delivered...
 To fix the bug we couldn't simply change the URL to use HTTPS because the library wasn't available through that protocol.
 We had to upgrade the version of the library.
-Fortunately it only involved small changes and the bug have been fixed quickly.
+Fortunately, it only involved small changes and the bug was fixed quickly.

 ## What happened next?